 Locate Debugging and Test Your Skills Lessons at the end of most Levels.
 These lessons allow students additional practice in applying what they learn.

 Debugging Lessons give students the opportunity to practice using their coding knowledge to fix errors.

 Test Your Skills Lessons allow students to apply their learning through a series of steps that include specific coding challenges.

 HTML Lesson Supports

-Supports are provided for most HTML Lessons.
-Each Lesson includes multiple Help Videos.
-These videos provide a tutorial to support students as they progress through each step.
-The Help Videos can be accessed from each step of the Lesson. *Note: Help Videos are not included in Debugging and Test Your Skills Lessons.
+- Help Videos provide a tutorial to support students as they progress through each step.
+Access these videos from each step of the Lesson.
+Note that Help Videos are not included in Debugging and Test Your Skills Lessons.

-The opportunity to free code and develop an app is provided through Create.
-Selecting Create from the HTML Home page allows students to develop an app outside of any restrictions or structure provided in the Learn lessons.
+With Create, students have the opportunity to free code and develop an app.
+Select Create from the HTML homepage to allow students to develop an app outside of any restrictions or structure provided in the Learn lessons.

-Selecting a Glossary term within a Lesson generates a pop-up definition at point-of-use.
+Select a Glossary term within a Lesson to generate a pop-up definition at point-of-use.

 The Help tab provides definitions for the various blocks and actions available within the Learn and Create sections of Coding.